Bernice Bing

 Bernice Bing (10 April 1936 – 18 August 1998) was a Chinese American lesbian artist involved in the San Francisco Bay Area art scene in the 1960s.
 She was known for her interest in the Beats and Zen Buddhism, and for the "calligraphy-inspired abstraction" in her paintings, which she adopted after studying with Saburo Hasegawa.

-Bernice Bing was a co-founder of SF’s SCRAP, according to the 2013 film about her life and an article in the SF City College Guardsman.
+Bing was a co-founder of San Francisco’s SCRAP, according to the 2013 film about her life and an article in the SF City College Guardsman.

 Early life

-Bernice Lee Bing, given the nickname “Bingo” as a child, was born in Chinatown, San Francisco, California, in 1936.
-Bing's father was an immigrant from Southern China, while her mother was born in America.
+Bernice Lee Bing, given the nickname "Bingo" as a child, was born in Chinatown, San Francisco, California, in 1936.
+Bing's father was an immigrant from Southern China, while her mother was born in the United States.